 If you are on a low income, you may be entitled to benefits to help you pay your rent.
 Most people who rent privately have their entitlement to benefit worked out under a system called Local Housing Allowance.

 If you rent your home from the Housing Executive or a housing association and you receive Housing Benefit, the amount of money you receive could be reduced if your home has too many bedrooms.
 Find out how many rooms your household is allowed.

-Your Housing Benefit will be reduced if the Government says you have too many bedrooms.
+Your Housing Benefit or Universal Credit will be reduced if the Government says you have too many bedrooms.
 However, for the next few years, the money that you lose will be replaced from a separate fund.
 Politicians at the Assembly have set up a fund to offset these cuts to Housing Benefit, meaning that most people in Northern Ireland will not actually lose out financially because of the changes.
-This fund will be available until March 2020.